mattcree/int_to_english/README.md

 ## Description

-> As a man of limited counting prowess, I want a program which will print out the numbers from 1 to 9999 as words, so that I can use it for reference when I need to do my super basic accounts

 *Int to English* can print all numbers as words from 1 to 9999 in ascending order with each number on a new line.

 ## Output Format